Jalle19/eda-modbus-bridge/README.md

 # eda-modbus-bridge

-> I take no responsibility if you break your ventilation unit by using this software!

 An HTTP/MQTT bridge for Enervent ventilation units with EDA automation (e.g. Pingvin).
 It provides a REST-ful HTTP interface for interacting with the ventilation unit (reading temperatures and changing certain settings), as well as an MQTT client which can publish readings/settings regularly and be used to control the ventilation unit.